 Our programs prepare you for some of the fastest growing fields in health care.

-Students in the exercise science program prepare themselves for graduate and professional training in a wide range of fitness and medical professions and will develop skills that are critical in the growing fields of health, fitness, medicine and rehabilitation.
+The exercise science program prepares students for graduate and professional training in a wide range of fitness and medical professions.
+Students will develop the skills that are critical in the growing fields of health, fitness, medicine and rehabilitation.

-Students will be equipped to enter a variety of settings such as sport and wellness programs, community recreational agencies, hospitals and clinics, and private and corporate agencies.
-Additionally, students will be prepared for advanced education in occupational therapy, physical therapy, and other fields related to exercise and health science these include Athletic Trainer, Exercise Physiology, Personal Trainer/Wellness Coaching, Health and Wellness Director, and Cardiac Rehabilitation/Rehabilitation Therapist.
+Upon graduation, students will be equipped to enter a variety of professional setting such as sport and wellness programs, community recreational agencies, hospitals and clinics, and both private and corporate agencies.
+This major also prepares students who wish to pursue advanced education in; athletic training, exercise physiology, occupational therapy, physical therapy, cardiac rehabilitation, personal training, wellness coaching, athletic coaching or athletic management.